oicr-gsi/vidarr/vidarr-pluginapi/docs/RuntimeProvisioner.md

 `void recover(JsonNode, WorkMonitor<OutputProvisioner.Result, JsonNode>)`: Every plugin journals its state to the database.
 In the case that the Vidarr server stops and is restarted, the `recover()` method on every plugin is called.
 This method should be able to rebuild its full state from the `JsonNode` it receives from the database (containing the journal) in the first parameter.
-It should then schedule the appropriate next step with the `WorkMonitor`.
+It should then schedule the appropriate next step with the `WorkMonitor`, calling using the static methods `Result.file()` or `Result.url()` to create new Result records as appropriate.
+See [OutputProvisioner](./OutputProvisioner.md).Result for more information..

 `void startup()`: Method called on server startup to initialize the plugin.
 Actual reading of configuration information does not need to happen due to jackson-databind.
 Configuration information is used here to do any setup required,